open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 * **Memory** - at least 1 GB of memory per 32 channels.

-* **Data storage** - a solid state drive is *strongly* recommended, and required for any recordings involving more than 128 channels.
+* **Data storage** - a solid state drive for writing data is *strongly* recommended for all configurations, and required for any recordings involving at least 128 channels.

-* **Graphics card** - the GUI doesn't rely much on the GPU for processing, so a good graphics card is not important for data acquisition.
+* **Graphics card** - the GUI doesn't rely much on the GPU for processing, so a good graphics card is not critical for data acquisition.
 However, consider upgrading your graphics card to speed up offline analysis steps (such as spike sorting).

 * **Connections** - At least one USB 3.0 port